mtlynch/mtlynch.io/content/posts/dont-beat-yourself-up/index.md

 Finally, the media outlets themselves want to focus on the positives.
 Occasionally, they'll have a Very Special Episode about mental health, but 99% of it is about how being a bootstrapped founder is fun and exciting.
 And being a bootstrapped founder is fun and exciting, but it's also a lot of other things that are hard to handle if you expect the experience to be 100% fun and exciting.

 TODO: Visualization of selection bias and exaggeration.

+## The metric you never see: profit per founder

+Often inflate numbers.
+Report revenue instead of profit.
+And I'm guessing in a lot of cases, it's not even revenue they receive but revenue before fees.
+Also, nobody talks about revenue per founder, but $100k ARR for four founders + 4 freelencers is very different than a single founder working alone.

+They announce that they hit $100k ARR.
+And then you realize that it's two founders whose market rate would be $100-200k/yr each.
+And then you realize that's revenue not expenses, and they probably have a lot of expenses, including employees, marketing, cloud services, etc.

+You can inflate your revenue by spending a ton on marketing. e.g., spend $1000/mo on Google Ads and make $800/mo in revenue.
+Fake it till you make it.

+Patrick Campbell sold ProfitWell to Paddle for $200M, but the week before the close, he only had $15k in liquid assets because everything else was tied up in his business. (talked about on 2022 IH podcast)

 ## Wild success is so close to abject failure